Top NZ actor on tragic loss of his wife: Giving away his belongings and struggling to find work

 It seems ironic that in a year when the entertainment industry is honouring him with a prestigious Television Legend Award, actor Ian Mune finds himself without any acting work at all and no hint of a role in the near future.

-"I haven't heard a peep from anybody, haven't even been getting voiceovers," tells Ian, who adds he has no desire to retire.
+"I haven't heard a peep from anybody, haven't even been getting voiceovers," says Mune, who adds he has no desire to retire.
 "I love acting and working with actors, but there aren't many parts for a man of my age."

-"I spend almost all my time painting," Ian shares.
+"I spend almost all my time painting," says Mune.
 "I wake with the sun, turn on RNZ Concert, then stare at whatever I'm painting and wait for it to talk to me.
 When it does, I reply with a brush and we work it out between us.
 That could go on for a whole day and sometimes the damn things are quite argumentative."

 "I keep getting people wanting to buy them and I haven't got the faintest idea what they're worth, so I need an exhibition so I can get some clue what to charge."

-"I came from a family of teachers and so did Jo, and actually I liked it," says Ian.
+"I came from a family of teachers and so did Jo, and actually I liked it," says Mune.

 Even so, in 1964, when there was the offer of paid acting work at the newly founded Downstage Theatre in Wellington, Ian jumped at the chance, and that was the start of a long career which has seen him act in productions like Pukemanu and Once Were Warriors, and write and direct many more including Came a Hot Friday.